 Ever seen a mermaid in real life?
 Now’s your chance at Denver’s Downtown Aquarium.
 Watch as mermaids swim amongst their sea life friends, while they teach kids the importance of caring for the environment.
 Beyond the enchanting mermaid shows, the Aquarium boasts numerous aquatic exhibits and a restaurant that’s surrounded by a floor-to-ceiling 50,000 gallon aquarium.

 Union Station is so much more than just a train station.
 The historic building is home to a variety of dining and shopping.
 Check out the weekly farmer’s market and then head over to the Tattered Covered bookstore to pick up a new bedtime book.

 All of this exploring means you’ll want a relaxing and welcoming place to stay.
 Turn to one of the Marriott International locations throughout Denver for every creature comfort your family needs.
 With over 15 locations in the Denver metro area, you can stay close to your favorite attractions.
-Click here to learn more and save up to 15% this holiday season.
+Click here to learn more and save up to 20% on your next getaway.

 After a free, guided tour of the U.S. Mint, your kids will be able to make heads and tails of where money actually is made.
 Denver’s U.S. Mint produces billions of coins each year.
 Find out how at this tour, which is best suited for kids seven years old and up.
 Same-day tickets for tours are released at 7 a.m. each morning, Mon.-Thur. until tickets are “sold out.”